redemption ~ hope ~ love ~ friendship

 There are more authors who have influenced me, and I am proud that my stories take a slice of life - an event, or a change, some sort of longed for or dreaded adventure, and spread a thin coating of serendipity or magic on it, then I fill it with wonderful quirky characters - much like plump sultanas in a pudding.

-So, when the inevitable question “So, what do you write?” is asked of me, I have trouble putting my works, my lovely stories, into a box.
+When the inevitable question “So, what do you write?” is asked of me, I have trouble pigeonholing my works, my lovely stories, into a box.
 Genre?
 It’s just another way of conforming, and even though there are hundreds of sub-categories within each genre, like my own real life, I find it hard to make this hexagonal peg fit a round hole.
+I follow my own path, stay true to myself, and my writing matures as time goes on.